 Relaxation, or being stress-free to me is key to a successful vacation, and worrying about where we will spend the night (on a road trip) is a major stress factor.
 You can say get a reservation, but there are many times, when reservations are not in the cards or severely limit what you do.

-When boat camping, there is no check in check-out times, there are no camp hosts, no registration clerks.
-Docks at parks have some common sense rules but are not reserved and first come gets it.
+When boat camping, there are no check-in check-out times, there are no camp hosts, no registration clerks.
+Docks at parks have some common-sense rules but are not reserved, and first come, gets it.
 You will never, and I stress this, "EVER" be sent away.
-Oh sure it may be crowded somewhere from time to time, but there will always be room to anchor. (the dinghy rides just get a little longer) When boat camping, unlike a road trip, you never need to stress out over getting a place to stay, just go, you will have a spot when you arrive, and you can count on it.
+Oh sure, it may be crowded somewhere from time to time, but there will always be room to anchor.
+(The dinghy rides just get a little longer) When boat camping, unlike a road trip, you never need to stress out over getting a place to stay, just go, you will have a spot when you arrive, and you can count on it.
 However, if you (not me) must ruin things, you can stress out over arriving in the dark, or other dumb self-inflicted pain, but that's another discussion.

 So, what is the best reason for going boat camping?